IEEE-NITK/Digital-Stethoscope/README.md

 <h2>Transmission</h2>
 <p>
 We are using the I2S(Inter-IC Sound ) protocol to transmit the sound signals.
+The rate at which data is being transmitted is 8KHz.
 The I2S (Inter-IC Sound) protocol is a widely used serial communication protocol that is designed for transmitting digital audio signals between integrated circuits.
 This protocol is widely used in digital audio applications.
 </p>
 <b>Overview of I2S Protocol:</b>